queer/peckish/README.md

 ### supported package formats

 The goal is to be able to support all of these!
+Formats not listed may end up on the list :D

 - [x] file `"file"`
 - [x] arch package `"arch"`